alvarowolfx/ng-pokedex/README.md

 # Pokedex App
+A pokedex web app using AngularJS and [Pokeapi.co](http://pokeapi.co/).

-This app was developed on the AngularJS Course that I gave ([link for the presentation](http://alvarowolfx.github.io/ionic-present)).
+This app was developed on the AngularJS Course that I gave .
 So I'm sharing the code for those who are interested in studying AngularJS.

 ## Pre requirements
 - Node.js and NPM installed (I recommend to do something like [this](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) to install global packages without sudo )